DejanGegic/FrostBite/docs/md/extended.md

 Binaries for all supported systems can be found under "Releases" section of this repository.

 If one wishes to build from source, simply run `build.sh` to build for all systems.
 Or, manually build `main.go` and `Admin/main.go`.
 The difference is that by building it yourself, you have the option to embed a Public Key in the binary itself.
 Just put the public.key that you generated using Admin to key directory making it `key/public.key`.
 Using this method, you can distribute just the binary without having to worry about the public key distribution.
 Ideal for working with a team or in a corporate environment.

+### Downloading the binaries 📥

+Binaries for all supported systems can be found under "Releases" section of this repository.
+[Click here to go to the download page.](https://github.com/DejanGegic/FrostBite/releases)

 ### Creating public and private keys 🔑